Can I Be Friends With My Therapist? Knowing Professional Boundaries For Your Therapeutic Relationship With Your Therapist

 Individuals with concerns about the boundaries of a therapeutic relationship may benefit from online therapy as opposed to in-person sessions with a counselor.
 The distance created in a web-based environment could make some people feel more comfortable talking about sensitive information that they usually give only to close friends.
 Online therapy might also prove more convenient since it might take place from home or anywhere you have an internet connection.

 Research in the field of mental health suggests that online therapy, particularly video therapy, has the potential to strengthen the therapeutic alliance between therapist and client.
-Some researchers suggest that this form of therapy might give the client a greater sense of agency over their therapeutic journey.
+Some researchers suggest that this form of therapy might give the client or patient a greater sense of agency over their therapeutic journey.

 Takeaway